US women win bronze to end speedskating medal drought

 The Americans had reason to celebrate Wednesday.
-They finally won a long-track speedskating medal at the Pyeongchang Olympics, ending a U.S. drought dating to the 2010 Vancouver Games.
+They finally won a long-track speedskating medal at the Pyeongchang Olympics, ending a U.S. drought for the women dating to the 2002 Salt Lake City Games.

 ”It was just an uproar of emotions of screamin’ and cheerin’,” a smiling Manganello said.

-The trio earned bronze in the women’s team pursuit, beating Canada by 0.45 seconds.
+The trio earned bronze in the women’s team pursuit, beating Canada by 0.45 seconds with a time of 2 minutes, 59.27 seconds.
+They surged to the lead before slowing near the end as the fast early pace took its toll.

 ”I could barely see straight as we crossed the line so it took a second to register,” Bergsma said. ”It was like all the weight lifted off my shoulders.”